| Title: | Sum of Single Effects Linear Regression |

 R. J. Tibshirani (2014).
 Adaptive piecewise polynomial estimation via trend filtering.
 Annals of Statistics 42, 285-323.

-regression y ~ x separately for each column x of X. Each regression
+This function performs the univariate linear regression y ~ x separately for each column x of X. The estimated effect size and stardard error for each variable are outputted.

 X |